On flat bands in the $J_1$-$J_2$-$J_3$ XXZ sawtooth chain: Mapping between the general DM and KNB cases: more possibilities of electric-field-driven flat bands

 For the case of a symmetric sawtooth chain, $J_2=J_3$, but with non-isotropic interaction in the basal line, $\Delta_1 \neq 1$, and possibly negative values of $J_1$, one finds

-\section{Mapping between the general DM and KNB cases: more possibilities of electric-field driven flat bands}
+\section{Mapping between the general DM and KNB cases: more possibilities of electric-field-driven flat bands}

-In the previous section we established a link between particular solutions of the flat band constraints~\eqref{FB_pr} and KNB term generated by electric field.
+In the previous section we established a link between particular solutions of the flat band constraints~\eqref{FB_pr} and the KNB term generated by an electric field.
 Those solutions feature one vanishing DM interaction, \(D_1\) or \(D_3(D_2)\).
 A natural connection with the KNB interaction when electric field is parallel to the one of the sawtooth chain bonds was demonstrated.
-However, do the cases considered in Ref.~\onlinecite{sc_KNB} exhaust all possible electric-field driven flat band scenarios in the sawtooth chain model with KNB mechanism?
+However, do the cases considered in Ref.~\onlinecite{SC_KNB} exhaust all possible electric-field-driven flat band scenarios in the sawtooth chain model with KNB mechanism?
 The answer is negative.
-Here we work out explicitly the mapping between the KNB case and our solution given in the terms of $D_1, D_2$ and $D_3$.
-For any given set of DM parameters, \(D_1, D_2, D_3\), that satisfy the flat-band constraints~\eqref{FB_pr}, it is possible to derive an angle \(\phi\) and magnitude \(E\) of the inplane electric field, and the bond angle \(\theta\) of the chain which correspons to the values of $D_1, D_2$ and $D_3$ with only an additional inequality on their values.
-Using the expressions for $D_1, D_2$ and $D_3$ form the KNB formulas~\eqref{eq:DDD} one can express the parameters of the KNB model via the corresponding DM interaction couplings
+Here we work out explicitly the mapping between the KNB case and our solution given in terms of $D_1, D_2$ and $D_3$.
+For any given set of DM parameters, \(D_1, D_2, D_3\), that satisfy the flat-band constraints~\eqref{FB_pr}, it is possible to derive an angle \(\phi\) and magnitude \(E\) of the in-plane electric field, and the bond angle \(\theta\) of the chain which corresponds to the values of $D_1, D_2$ and $D_3$ with only an additional inequality on their values.
+Using the expressions for $D_1, D_2$ and $D_3$ from the KNB formulas~\eqref{eq:DDD} one can express the parameters of the KNB model via the corresponding DM interaction couplings

-The bond angle \(\theta\) is constrained by Eq.~\eqref{eq:DDD} and should be expressed via \(D_1, D_2, D_3\) to provide one-to-one correspondence between two sets of three variables, \(\left(D_1, D_2, D_3\right)\) and \(\left(E, \phi, \theta\right)\) :
+The bond angle \(\theta\) is constrained by Eq.~\eqref{eq:DDD} and should be expressed via \(D_1, D_2, D_3\) to provide one-to-one correspondence between two sets of three variables, \(\left(D_1, D_2, D_3\right)\) and \(\left(E, \phi, \theta\right)\):